Skip to contents

 column

-Name of a column that you want to check that exist in x table.
+Name of a column that you want to check exists in x table.

 x